What is so Special about Wind Load Garage Doors?

 - It's important to remember that even if hurricanes don't strike in your area, the high winds during their occurrence in a nearby region might still affect your structure.
 It's always best to start garage door replacement projects by checking with the local authorities about the exposure of your home and the local wind load requirements.

-- Remember that two story homes are more susceptible to damage.
+- Remember that two-story homes are more susceptible to damage.
 The same goes for large garage doors.
 The larger the structure the greatest the danger and so the stronger the construction should be.

 - Always prefer to install garage doors, which are rated for high impact, if you live in hurricane prone regions.
-Don't forget that debris flying during high winds travel in high velocity and if they land on your garage door, they will cause irreparable damage.
+Don't forget that debris flying during high winds travel at high velocity and if they land on your garage door, they will cause irreparable damage.

 When you invest in wind load garage doors, you invest in your safety.
-You won't only lose the overhead door in the event of a high wind or hurricane, which is also a considerable loss in terms of money and security.
+You won't only lose the overhead door in the event of high wind or hurricane, which is also a considerable loss in terms of money and security.
 If the door goes, chances are your whole house will be severely damaged and your family will be in danger.
 So start checking what's available today to be ready.